Belmore railway station: History

 The depression suppressed the profitability of the line and the extension to Liverpool did not proceed.
-However, suburban development followed in the early twentieth century, particularly during the interwar period when many War Service homes were built west of Canterbury.
+However, suburban development followed in the early twentieth century, particularly during the interwar period when many war service homes were built west of Canterbury.
 The line was extended to Bankstown in 1909 (and then to Regents Park in 1928, making it part of a loop line through Lidcombe), its justification by then being the servicing of suburban development.

 Prior to 1909, there were sidings for the storage of locomotives due to the railway terminating at Belmore.
 Suburban development intensified post World War I when many War Service homes were built in the area.
 Sidings at the station were extended during the 1920s for Belmore and Canterbury Councils for the purposes of unloading timber and other material for house construction and municipal works.

 In 1925–26, a number of works were undertaken in preparation for electrification of the line including a sub-station and platform extension.
 The sub-station is now used as a signals training facility.

 The overhead timber booking office at Belmore was constructed c.1937 at the top of the steps fronting onto the down side of Burwood Road to take the ticket selling and parcel functions.
 The change was also made to most other stations built to a similar configuration.
 The station master's office remained in the platform building for another forty years, but this function too has now moved to the street level building and the platform building remains largely unused.

+The station was added to the New South Wales State Heritage Register on 2 April 1999.